waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ground:** Standard walkable tile.
 - **Grass:** Walkable tile where wild Pokémon can be encountered.
 - **Water:** Can be crossed using the SURF HM.
 - **Impassable:** Walls, trees, and other objects that block movement.
+Interacting with them does nothing.
 - **Elevated Ground:** Walkable ground at a different elevation.
 Cannot use Surf from this tile type.
 - **Gate (`gate_offscreen`, `closed_gate`, `open_gate`):** Barriers that may open or close.
 - **Boulder Switch:** A floor switch activated by a boulder.
 Is a traversable tile.